MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-power-query.md

    These transformations are highly recommended:

    - If you're ingesting data from a CSV file, and the first row has headers, go to **Transform table** and select **Use headers as first row**.

-   - Map your data to a standard format of data.
-For example, you can map your data to the Common Data Model.
-To do so, select **Map to standard** in the Power Query header, and then map fields from your source data to Common Data Model fields.
+   - Ensure the data type is set appropriately.

 1. Select **Save** at the bottom of the Power Query window to save the transformations.
 After saving, you'll find your data source on **Data** > **Data sources**.

-1. On the **Data sources** page, select the ellipsis next to the newly created data source and select **Refresh**.
+1. On the **Data sources** page, you'll notice the new data source is in **Refreshing** status.

 ## Available Power Query data sources

 See the [Power Query connector reference](https://docs.microsoft.com/power-query/connectors/) for an up-to-date list of connectors that you can select to import data to Customer Insights.

 All connectors that have a checkmark in the **Customer Insights (Dataflows)** column are available when creating a new data source based on Power Query.
-Have a look at the connector reference of a specific connector to learn more about its prerequisites and other details.
+Have a look at the connector reference of a specific connector to learn more about its prerequisites, limitations, and other details.

 ## Edit Power Query data sources

 > [!NOTE]
 > It might not be possible to make changes to data sources that are currently being used in one of the app's processes (*segmentation*, *match*, or *merge*, for example).
+>
-Using the **Settings** page, you can track the progress of each of the active processes.
+> Using the **Settings** page, you can track the progress of each of the active processes.
 When a process completes, you can return to the **Data Sources** page and make your changes.

 1. Go to **Data** > **Data sources**.